fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 One of the popular approaches to unify the platform-specific development has been to utilize the browser as the rendering engine.
 [Cordova](https://cordova.apache.org/) is one of the most popular platforms for building cross-platform applications.
 It allows for developing multi-platform applications using standard web technologies - HTML5, CSS3, and JavaScript.
 However, Cordova applications are running within an embedded browser window in the user's device.
 That is why these applications can not achieve the performance nor the look-and-feel of native applications that utilize actual native user interface components.

 [React Native](https://reactnative.dev/) is a framework for developing native Android and iOS applications using JavaScript and React.
 It provides a set of cross-platform components that behind the scenes utilize the platform's native components.
 Using React Native allows us to bring all the familiar features of React such as JSX, components, props, state, and hooks into native application development.
-On top of that, we can utilize many familiar libraries in the React ecosystem such as [react-redux](https://react-redux.js.org/), [react-apollo](https://github.com/apollographql/react-apollo), [react-router](https://reacttraining.com/react-router/core/guides/quick-start) and many more.
+On top of that, we can utilize many familiar libraries in the React ecosystem such as [React Redux](https://react-redux.js.org/), [Apollo](https://github.com/apollographql/react-apollo), [React Router](https://reacttraining.com/react-router/core/guides/quick-start) and many more.

 The speed of development and gentle learning curve for developers familiar with React is one of the most important benefits of React Native.
 Here's a motivational quote from Coinbase's article [Onboarding thousands of users with React Native](https://benbronsteiny.wordpress.com/2020/02/27/onboarding-thousands-of-users-with-react-native/) on the benefits of React Native:

-> If we were to reduce the benefits of React Native to a single word, it would be “velocity”.
-On average, our team was able to onboard engineers in less time, share more code (which we expect will lead to future productivity boosts), and ultimately deliver features faster than if we had taken a purely native approach.
+> <i>If we were to reduce the benefits of React Native to a single word, it would be “velocity”.
+On average, our team was able to onboard engineers in less time, share more code (which we expect will lead to future productivity boosts), and ultimately deliver features faster than if we had taken a purely native approach.</i>

 ### About this part